Improve Your Zoom Communication Skills with This List of Best Practices…Like Your Career and Business Depends on it!

-Use this checklist of live video presentation skills best practices to produce awesome live videos.
-These best practices were acquired over a five month period where a small group of 14 met each week for one hour in a private online Zoom meeting room to practice their video presentation skills.
+These best practices below were acquired over a five month period where a small group of 20 of my friends, clients and colleagues joined me each week (usually 5 to 10 showed up each week) for one hour in a private online Zoom conferencing meeting room to practice their video presentation skills.
+I was the virtual event concierge, also known as the event facilitator.
+Each week I produced a small curriculum of presentation objectives for all attendees to work through.
 Each presenter was complemented for content presented well and given supportive and constructive feedback for improvement.
-Use these best practices for 2020 as you build live video into your business marketing plan.

-If you have produced video or live video and you want to improve your output, this document will help.
-No matter how good you are at presenting on video or on-stage, there is always room for improvement.
+If you have produced video or live video and you want to improve your output, these best practices will help.
+No matter how good you are at presenting on video or on-stage, there is always room for improvement when presenting on Zoom.

 If you have never produced a video for the internet before (live or recorded), you have probably thought of it as being too technical, too costly, too difficult, too time consuming, or all four combined.
 This post is for you too, because none of those claims are enough today to justify going another year without using live video.
 They are only excuses in 2020.
-You can no longer escape using live video if you plan to have a growing and thriving business over the coming year.
+You can no longer escape using Zoom video conferencing or other forms of live video if you plan to have a growing and thriving business over the coming year.

-This is the question everyone asks, for which the answer is simple: Live video doesn’t make you money.
-GOOD live video makes you money.
+This is the question everyone asks, for which the answer is simple: Zoom meetings will not make you money.
+GOOD presentations and speaking skills in virtual live events using video conferencing software, like Zoom, make you money.

-Why Should Live Video Presentation Skills Best Practices Exist?
+Why Should Best Practices for Zoom Live Video Presentation Skills Exist?

 I was eating lunch at a Chinese food restaurant recently.
 A woman walked in with a bag in her hand, pulled a take-out Chinese food box out of the bag, confronted the nearest waitress and said, “I’ve been coming here for YEARS and ordering Rainbow Fried Rice almost every time!
 This does not look to me like Rainbow Fried Rice!
 I know exactly what Rainbow Fried Rice is supposed to look like and that’s not it!
 I want my money back and I’m never coming here again!”